 All birds and exotics are examined by Dr. J.C.
 Burcham.
 She has the experience, compassion, and dedication to provide the best care possible for your non-traditional pet!
 Dr. Burcham is a member of the Association of Avian Veterinarians (AAV), Association of Exotic Mammal Veterinarians (AEMV) and Association of Reptile & Amphibian Veterinarians (ARAV), and she regularly attends CE specifically regarding these species.
 There is a lot to know when treating these non-traditional pets, and we are dedicated to providing the best care possible.

-Examples of birds treated at Mariposa include all kinds of parrots (cockatoos, African Greys, Amazons, macaws, Poicephalus spp., conures, and many others), finches, canaries, toucans, birds of prey, and just about anything with feathers.
+Examples of birds treated at Mariposa include all kinds of parrots (cockatoos, African Greys, Amazons, macaws, Poicephalus spp., conures, and many others), finches, canaries, chickens, ducks, geese, toucans, birds of prey, and just about anything with feathers.
 Services include: comprehensive physical exams, wing trims, nail trims, beak trimming, blood work, fecal analysis (gram stains and direct exams), DNA sexing, microchipping, and testing for various diseases and toxicities.
-We can also perform laser therapy (see photo–Dr. Burcham is treating an extensive bruise on the bird’s back, which was the result of trauma), which we do regularly for our own resident parrot, Jolly!
+We can also perform laser therapy (see photo–Dr. Burcham is treating an extensive bruise on the bird’s back, which was the result of trauma).

 We understand the special nature of ferrets and the range of medical problems they can develop.
 We offer comprehensive physical exams for all ferret life stages, and we recommend routine bloodwork to screen for various problems.
 Treatments available for ailments such as adrenal disease include Lupron injections and deslorelin implants, as well as surgery.